Visual cortex: V2

-Visual area V2, or secondary visual cortex, also called prestriate cortex, is the second major area in the visual cortex, and the first region within the visual association area.
-It receives strong feedforward connections from V1 (direct and via the pulvinar) and sends strong connections to V3, V4, and V5.
-It also sends strong feedback connections to V1.
+Visual area V2, or secondary visual cortex, also called prestriate cortex, receives strong feedforward connections from V1 (direct and via the pulvinar) and sends robust connections to V3, V4, and V5.
+Additionally, it plays a crucial role in the integration and processing of visual information.

+The feedforward connections from V1 to V2 contribute to the hierarchical processing of visual stimuli.
+V2 neurons build upon the basic features detected in V1, extracting more complex visual attributes such as texture, depth, and color.
+This hierarchical processing is essential for the construction of a more detailed representation of the visual scene.

+Furthermore, the reciprocal feedback connections from V2 to V1 play a significant role in modulating the activity of V1 neurons.
+This feedback loop is thought to be involved in processes such as attention, perceptual grouping, and figure-ground segregation.
+The dynamic interplay between V1 and V2 highlights the intricate nature of information processing within the visual system.

+Moreover, V2's connections with subsequent visual areas, including V3, V4, and V5, contribute to the formation of a distributed network for visual processing.
+These connections enable the integration of different visual features, such as motion and form, across multiple stages of the visual hierarchy.

 In terms of anatomy, V2 is split into four quadrants, a dorsal and ventral representation in the left and the right hemispheres.
 Together, these four regions provide a complete map of the visual world.
 V2 has many properties in common with V1: Cells are tuned to simple properties such as orientation, spatial frequency, and color.
 The responses of many V2 neurons are also modulated by more complex properties, such as the orientation of illusory contours, binocular disparity, and whether the stimulus is part of the figure or the ground.
 Recent research has shown that V2 cells show a small amount of attentional modulation (more than V1, less than V4), are tuned for moderately complex patterns, and may be driven by multiple orientations at different subregions within a single receptive field.

 It is argued that the entire ventral visual-to-hippocampal stream is important for visual memory.
 This theory, unlike the dominant one, predicts that object-recognition memory (ORM) alterations could result from the manipulation in V2, an area that is highly interconnected within the ventral stream of visual cortices.
 In the monkey brain, this area receives strong feedforward connections from the primary visual cortex (V1) and sends strong projections to other secondary visual cortices (V3, V4, and V5).
 Most of the neurons of this area in primates are tuned to simple visual characteristics such as orientation, spatial frequency, size, color, and shape.
 Anatomical studies implicate layer 3 of area V2 in visual-information processing.
 In contrast to layer 3, layer 6 of the visual cortex is composed of many types of neurons, and their response to visual stimuli is more complex.